AndrewGibbs/PathFinder/docs/joss_paper/paper.md

 I am very grateful for the guidance of Daan Huybrechs and David Hewett throughout the development of this software.
 I am also grateful for financial support from KU Leuven project C14/15/05 and EPSRC projects EP/S01375X/1, EP/V053868/1.

 Some of the code in `PathFinder` is copied from other projects.
-I acknowledge @DAryo, used for the Dijkstra shortest path algorithm, originally proposed in [@dijkstra2022note].
-I also acknowledge Dirk Laurie and Walter Gautschi for writing the code used for the Golub-Welsch algorithm, a full mathematical explanation of this algorithm can be found in [@gautschi2004orthogonal].
+I acknowledge @DAryo, used for the Dijkstra shortest path algorithm, originally proposed in @dijkstra2022note.
+I also acknowledge Dirk Laurie and Walter Gautschi for writing the code used for the Golub-Welsch algorithm, a full mathematical explanation of this algorithm can be found in @gautschi2004orthogonal.

 Finally, I must express my gratitude to the referees and editor who gave their time to review the software and this paper.
-This paper, the code and its documentation were significantly improved as a result of the review process.
+This paper, the code, and its documentation were significantly improved as a result of the review process.

 # References